Review | Travel Club Lounge KLIA Terminal 1 Satellite

 After a long wait, I finally got the chance to visit the Travel Club Lounge at KLIA Terminal 1 Satellite.
 I have been eager to review this lounge for quite some time; however, most of my flights have typically departed from the Main Terminal Building.

-This review will be brief, mainly because my experience was somewhat underwhelming.
-I spent a mere 20 minutes in the lounge before feeling the need to leave and stroll around the terminal.
+This review will be brief, mainly because my experience was extremely underwhelming.
+I spent a mere 10 minutes in the lounge before feeling the need to leave and stroll around the terminal.

-Despite having heard a mix of positive and negative feedback from friends and family, I entered the lounge with an open mind.
+Despite having heard overwhelmingly negative feedback from friends and family, I entered the lounge with an open mind.
+After all, I doubt anything could be worse than shoulder-to-shoulder lounges in the West!

 Unfortunately, as the sole private lounge operator in KLIA Terminal 1 Satellite, the Travel Club Lounge did not quite meet my expectations.